-Service is the most important in badminton, as, without a good service, there won’t be a good start to the game.
+Service variations are the most important in badminton, as, without a good service, there won’t be a good start to the game.
 If your service is weak and doesn’t go well that means you have already lost the point there.
 It is very important to learn how to serve and how to vary your service.

 What does varying of service mean?